oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/create-workflows.md

    ![Create INVOKE API Activity](./images/create-api1.png " ")

-3. In the Property Editor, enter/select the following:
+3. For the newly created property, in the property editor, enter/select the following:

     - Identification > Name: **Trainings for Full-Time Employee**